vkhazin/elasticsearch-courseware/content/chapter-02/Type.md

 * Types help reducing number of indices for previously discussed performance reasons
 * Searching across types within index and between shards adds no overhead
 * Lucene implications - field that exists in one type will consume resources in other types
-* Fields across types are odd use consistent data types, e.g. string or number, not string and number
+* Fields across types in an index must use consistent data types, e.g. string or number, not string and number
 * Score for search results calculated at the index level
-* Mapping for document's properties are managed at the type level
+* Mapping for document's properties are defined at the type level
 * Search and aggregation can be executed at type, index, alias, multi-index, or cluster levels